 After a lengthy closure this pub has reopened under new management.

 - Idle Valley Tap

-This friendly hostelry welcomes dogs,children and well behaved people.
+This friendly hostelry welcomes dogs, children and well behaved people.
 The one room pub has a pool table and dart board away from the bar and the outside space has been utilised to a maximum with seating that attracts large numbers in fine weather.
 Up to seven real ales available along with keg beers, bottled beers, lagers, gins, wines and spirits.
-There is a monthly quiz night and live music at the weekends.
-CAMRA members get a 10p discount and there is a 50p discount between 4 and 6 pm( Monday to Friday ) available to all drinkers, this applies to all cask beers.
+There are occasional events such as bands and there are often food vans outside.
+CAMRA members get a 10p discount and there is a 50p discount between 4 and 6pm (Monday to Friday) available to all drinkers on cask beers.

 - King & Miller

 A very popular eating place located on the outskirts of Retford .
 Sharp's Doom Bar is available.